peteroupc/html3dutil/doc/H3DU.Math.md

 ### (static) H3DU.Math.mat4projectVec3(mat, v, vy, vz) <a id='H3DU.Math.mat4projectVec3'></a>

-Transforms a 3-element vector with a 4x4 matrix and returns a transformation of the vector in <i>normalized device coordinates</i>.
+Transforms a 3-element vector with a 4x4 matrix and returns a perspective-correct version of the vector as a 3D point.

 The transformation involves
 multiplying the matrix by a 4-element column vector with the same X,